shrainu/gnet/README.md

 ## Changelog

-- Switched to client message channel architecture
+- A complete working version. `(At least seems like one)`
-- Temporary Debug Information
+- Removed temporary debug information

 ## Usage